 Cape Lookout Lighthouse

 Decorated with a distinctive black and white diamond pattern, the Cape Lookout Lighthouse is hard to miss.
 Accessible only via boat, a day trip to the little barrier island in the Atlantic Ocean is well worth the effort.
-Depending on where you depart from, the trip is a simple and scenic 25 – 45 minutes cruise; half the fun is getting there!
+Depending on where you depart from, the trip to the southernmost lighthouse on our list is a simple and scenic 25 – 45 minutes cruise; half the fun is getting there!

 Ocracoke Lighthouse